Monday

 Review by Brian Grindrod

-Enemy Ace: War in Heaven
+REVIEW - Enemy Ace: War in Heaven

-The ENEMY ACE: War In Heaven trade paperback will please old time fans of Hans Von Hammer and DC's war titles of yesteryear.
+The Enemy Ace: War In Heaven trade paperback will please old time fans of Hans Von Hammer and DC's war titles of yesteryear.
 Undoubtedly, those who worship Garth Ennis will also find it to their liking.

 Ennis does the insurmountable by making the reader sympathetic towards Von Hammer and his friend, Peter.
 They both know that they are fighting for one of history's most diabolic community but like the reliable soldiers that they are, they follow orders.
 In a peculiar fashion, I even found myself "rooting" for these characters even if they fought for one of mankind's prominent evil empire.
 Ennis levels out the script by injecting a touch of humour in the way Von Hammer constantly defies an ass kissing Nazi officer.
-It does somehow stretch the suspension of disbelief too far at times considering the nature of the story.
-I doubt that any soldier or citizen, no matter how important they were to the Nazi cause, would have been able to get away with insulting high ranking officials and members of the party in such an audacious style for the better part of three years.

 Chris Weston alongside Christian Alamy's art work in the first half of the book captures all the intensity and action of a war being fought in the skies.
 The details, background and realism of every panel is a pure cinematic delight.
 One really gets a glimpse of the horror and adrenaline of warfare in the facial expressions of the air fighters in their cockpits.